ABOUT THE AWARDS

 HOW TO ENTER…

-- Tell us your wine philosophy, describe your staff education program, and provide copies of your current wine list and dinner menu, all in PDF format.
-Send to email@example.com
+- Tell us your wine philosophy (maximum 200 words), describe your staff education program, and provide copies of your current wine list and dinner menu, all in PDF format.
+Send to firstname.lastname@example.org

 All submissions are carefully reviewed and critiqued by a panel of wine judges, who donate many hours of their time as consultants.

-- Recognition and an award (Platinum to Bronze recipients) at the 14th Annual Awards Lunch featuring Wines of Canada
+- Recognition and an award (Platinum to Bronze recipients) at the 15th Annual Awards Lunch featuring Wines of Spain and Portugal

 - The opportunity to pre-buy additional Trade Days events